WilldooIT/Pentaho-reports-for-OpenERP/README.md

+## Version 11 and Version 12

+Version 11 and Version 12 of the connector are available through the Odoo Apps Store.

+The java component and issue tracker will be maintained on: [https://github.com/WilldooIT/Pentaho-Odoo](https://github.com/WilldooIT/Pentaho-Odoo)

 ## Version 10

 Announcing First Cut v10 - Note that only SQL queries are supported at the moment - See the readme in the new repository for what state this is in.
 The rest will have to wait until the new year, unfortunately.